-A breakdown of the costs included in this category is contained within the schedules.
 A large portion of these costs relate to lodging and meals for external contractors working on the system.
 The Company also provides meals and lodging for internal crews and support staff who may have to travel some distance from home or work extended hours to perform restoration work within the Eversource service territory.